 In Belgium, as in a number of European countries, social enterprise has a dual meaning.
 The first meaning generally speaks to service organizations that are developing commercial activities.
 The second refers to those cooperatives or associations with initiatives specifically "aimed at the occupational integration of people excluded from the labour market" (Defourny and Nyssens, 2001, p.
 47).
-This second definition stems from the specific social service need around which social enterprises have developed in Europe, which associates them with employment-creating mutual organizations, associations, and foundations (OECD, 2003).
+This second definition stems from the specific social service need around which social enterprises have developed in Europe, which associates them with employment-creating initiatives.

-5The social economy in Europe mainly consists of the following types of organizations: cooperatives, initiatives.
 This common definition is most closely aligned with the American academic concept of a social-purpose organization whose programming for participants includes activities that simultaneously generate revenue.
 In Europe, social enterprises of this type come in a variety of forms including employee development trusts, social firms, intermediate labor market organizations, community businesses, or charities' trading arms (OECD, 2003, p.
 299).

-4 The EMES Project begun in 1996, conducts research on social enterprise in European Union countries with funds from the European Commission.
+&lt;sup>4 The EMES Project begun in 1996, conducts research on social enterprise in European Union countries with funds from the European Commission.
 It is the basis for the European EMES Network that annually holds international conferences on social enterprise in Trento, Italy.